Equine wormers and their distinct chemical groups

 FEBENDAZOLE & MEBENDAZOLE BASED WORMERS

 Fenbendazole & Mebendazole based products are used less and less nowadays in routine worming as there is confirmed resistance to them.
-In some cases they still have a role to play when used as part of a rotational system but so it is best to take expert advice before relying on products within that group to control worm burden.
-Ascertain that your horse is infected with worms that are susceptible to it by taking a dung sample and having an egg count done..
-By using a 5-day course of a fenbendazole-based wormer between October and March small redworm encysted larvae acquired during the grazing season will be removed.
+In some cases they still have a role to play when used as part of a rotational system, but it is best to take expert advice before relying on products within that group to control worm burden.
+Ascertain that your horse is infected with worms that are susceptible to it by taking a dung sample and having an egg count done.
+By using a 5-day course of a Fenbendazole-based wormer between October and March, small redworm encysted larvae acquired during the grazing season will be removed.
 If an early dosage is administered this treatment can be repeated again in February to remove larvae acquired during the winter months.
 This will also help reduce the levels of infective larvae on the pasture the following spring.

 MOXIDECTIN BASED WORMERS